ruijuelu/RAG_Ollama-Llama3-/README.md

 - "What is scam detection?"
 - "Explain how RAG is used in enforcement."
 - "What is the SOP for phishing scam investigations?"
-- "What are goals in AI project management?"

 ---